Dpm-a/Corpora-DNTs-Augmenting/README.md

 make
 ```

-**Note**: DeepPavlov will generate tokenized text, and fastalign will need those tokens to be aligned (otherwise the plain original string will produce less alignments with respect to real tags).
-For this reason we are going to use the following commands:
+**Note**: DeepPavlov will generate tokenized text, and fastalign will need those tokens to be aligned (otherwise the plain original string will produce less alignments with respect to real tags).<br>
+For this reason we are going to use the following commands in ```build/``` folder:
 ```bash
 python merge_and_fast_align.py -s source.pavlov -t target.pavlov -i 5
 ```